Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Blinks the LED quickly.
 Useful for identifying which device you're connected to if several are plugged in to your computer at once.

+#### boot

+Usage: `boot`

+Runs the microcontroller's built-in DfuSe bootloader.
+This immediately ends the configuration shell, causing any unsaved changes to be lost.

 ### Storage